 Our database contains 5 different files for filename singalng.dll but this page contains information about single file with specific attributes.
 If you want to see general information about the singalng.dll then visit General Information Page .
+You can also check most distributed file variants with name singalng.dll.
 This file belongs to product Sing Along and was developed by company Xenophesoft.
 This file has description Sing Along.
 Agregate rating is 1(1) stars - based on 6 reviews.This file is Dynamic-link Library.
 This library can be loaded and executed in any running process.

 - Sing Along